Howard scores 51, Marquette beats Southern Cal 101-79

 LAKE BUENA VISTA, Fla.
-(AP) — Markus Howard scored 51 points and Marquette advanced to the Orlando Invitational championship game by beating Southern California 101-79 on Friday.
+(AP) — Markus Howard has been virtually unstoppable and helped put Marquette into the Orlando Invitational championship game.

+Howard scored 51 points as Marquette beat Southern California 101-79 on Friday and advanced to play No. 5 Maryland.

+“We’re playing for something bigger,” Howard said about his individual accomplishment.
+“I said not to lose focus on what we came here to do.
+We came here to try to win a championship and that’s all we came here to do.”

 Howard set a tournament record for the second straight game after having a 40-point performance in a 73-63 victory over Davidson in the first round on Thursday.
 The previous mark was 38, set by Marquette’s Matt Carlino against Georgia Tech in 2014.